pehladik/geicar/README.md

 This repository is intended to provide a basis for students starting a new project on the GeiBike.
 The present code as well as the documentation is the result of the combination of the various projects carried out by:

+* Matis Delcourt
+* Nicolas Fercoq
+* Marcos Frances
+* Mathilde Ibled
+* Yiannis Manzo
-* TBD
+* Yohan Simard

 The platform is (or was) developped and maintained by :

 * LOMBARD Emmanuel
 * MARTIN José
 * BOUBACAR ALZOUMA Abdou Rahamane
 * DI MERCURIO Sébastien

 The projects are (or were) surpervised by: